eva-robillard/eva-robillard.github.io/complex_ex.md

 ## The Robot Petri Nets

 In this simulation, we use multiple types of RobotPN.
 Respectively, we present robot_assistant, robot_full, robot_monitoring, robot_patient and robot_supply_and_clean as presented in the paper.
 The representation of the nets was made with random layouts : the representation that opens on your computer may differ.
+The spatial capabilities of the robots are captured in their Petri net models, reflecting the rooms from the hospital, as presented in the paper.

 <img src="../pictures/robot_assistant.png" alt="qpn" width="300"/>